raspberrypilearning/dress-for-the-weather/worksheet.md

     This is the city [Hurzuf in Ukraine](https://www.google.co.uk/maps/place/Hurzuf/@44.5472927,34.2739755,14z/data=!3m1!4b1!4m2!3m1!1s0x4094ca9c3582ba57:0xe2355b74466a46cc), and you can see its `id` is 707860.

-1. What you're looking at is known as a single *JSON object*. *JSON objects* look very similar to dictionaries in Python.
-In fact, you can easily convert a *JSON object* to a dictionary, using the `loads` method you have imported from the `json` library.
+1. What you're looking at is known as a single JSON object.
+JSON objects look very similar to dictionaries in Python.
+In fact, you can easily convert a JSON object to a dictionary, using the `loads` method you have imported from the `json` library.
 Try this in the shell:

 	```python
 	city = loads(cities[56325])